Atorable/atorable-loader/README.md

 The `atorable-loader` resolves `import`/`require()` on a file into a [Webtorrent](https://webtorrent.io/) magnet uri.

 During the webpack build the target file is emitted along with the corresponding torrent file into the output directory.
-The emitted files act as the seeds for the torrent when the root url is provide to the build.
+The emitted files act as the seeds for the torrent when the root url is provided to the build.
 This works closely with [`atorable-react`](https://github.com/Atorable/atorable-react).

 ## Getting Started